CANADA FX DEBT-C$ weakest since May 2010 as data disappoints

 By Alastair Sharp

-TORONTO, Jan 7 (Reuters) - The Canadian dollar hit its weakest level against its U.S. counterpart since May 2010 on Tuesday after Canada posted a surprisingly steep widening of its trade deficit, eroding market hopes the struggling export sector might be recovering.
+TORONTO, Jan 7 (Reuters) - The Canadian dollar hit its weakest level against its U.S. counterpart since 2010 on Tuesday after Canada posted a surprisingly steep widening of its trade deficit, eroding market hopes the beleaguered export sector might be recovering.

-The November deficit and a sharp downward revision to October's trade numbers set back a nascent growth spurt for the Canadian economy, while a sharp contraction in purchasing activity in an Ivey survey for December added to the pessimistic tone.
+The November deficit and a sharp downward revision to October's trade numbers knocked the wind from a nascent growth spurt for the Canadian economy, while a sharp contraction in purchasing activity in an Ivey survey for December added to the pessimistic tone.
 Continued...